Kitura/kitura.dev/en/starter/generator/deploy_cloud_foundry.md

 > ![info]
 Note: Ensure you are logged in to the correct API endpoint.
 To check type `cf target` and to login type `cf login`, more information on `cf` commands can be found  [here](https://console.ng.bluemix.net/docs/cli/reference/cfcommands/index.html)

----

-## Next Steps

-> TODO

-* Review and modify the generated code.
-* Create web content in the `public` directory.
-* View the embedded metrics dashboard.
-* Run the application inside a Docker container.

 [info]: ../../../assets/info-blue.png
 [tip]: ../../../assets/lightbulb-yellow.png
 [warning]: ../../../assets/warning-red.png